jaokim/inside-java-dumpster/Client/readme.md

 |118785|262319|IP564116|Comp141988|17|5060|5060|28257|0|23149303|0|
 |118843|28287|Comp364445|Comp870517|17|Port68697|Port28366|5445|6438|457380|592296|

+The Client parses this and creates a [Payload](src/main/java/inside/dumpster/client/Payload.java) for each row
 * The payload has a [Destination](https://github.com/jaokim/inside-java-dumpster/blob/main/Client/src/main/java/inside/dumpster/client/Payload.java#L37) which is based on the Src Device.
 * The Destination decides which service in the BusinessLogic layer should handle the payload.
 * Besides all columns from a logline, the payload can have a body of data attached to it.
 The kind of data is decided based on the destination; this can be text data, image data, or something else.
 See [PaylodDataGenerator](src/main/java/inside/dumpster/client/impl/PayloadDataGenerator.java).

+There are currently two clients available:
+* [WebClient](../WebClient) that creates a HttpPayload to send to arbitrary HTTP endpoint
+* [CliClient](../CliClient) calls the BusinessLogic server directly, without any netwokr involvment

+The WebClient is designed to be used on one machine/JVM, wuth the BusinessLogic server runs on another.
+The CliClient is only suing one JVM to simulkate the entire server environment.